openstack-archive/fuel-plugin-vmware-dvs/specs/fuel-plugin-vmware-dvs.rst

   #.
 Uninstall Fuel plugin for Neutron ML2 vmware_dvs driver.

   #.
-Deploy in HA cluster with plugin.
+Deploy an environment with plugin where all VMware clusters are assigned
+     to controllers.

   #.
-Deploy cluster with plugin and vmware datastore backend.
+Deploy an environment with plugin where some VMware clusters are
+     assigned to controllers and some --- to compute-vmware nodes

   #.
-Deploy cluster with plugin and Ceph backend for Glance and Cinder.
+Deploy an environment with plugin and vmware datastore backend.

   #.
-Deploy cluster with plugin on Fuel 6.1 and upgrade to Fuel 7.0.
+Deploy an environment with plugin and Ceph backend for Glance and Cinder.

   #.
+Deploy an environment with plugin on Fuel 7.0 and upgrade to Fuel 8.0.

+#.
 Functional testing:

   #.
-Check abilities to create and teminate networks on DVS.
+Check abilities to create and terminate networks on VDS.

   #.
 Check abilities to create and delete security groups.

   #.
-Check abilities to bind port on DVS to VM, disable and enable this port.
+Check abilities to bind port on VDS to VM, disable and enable this port.

   #.
 Check abilities to assign multiple vNIC to a single VM.